| |

 or nomadic technologies.

-Offering is geared toward the most effected
+Our Offering is geared toward the most effected

 groups in the driver distraction problem.